layer-3/docs/docs/legacy/about/glossary.md

 #### Settlement

 Yellow Network initiates a daily automatic settlement at 0:00 UTC.
-The settlement process can also be triggered by a broker at any time (ad-hoc); for example, if the broker requires liquidity to honor a withdrawal request from an end-user.&#x20;
+The settlement process can also be triggered by a broker at any time (ad-hoc); for example, if the broker requires liquidity to honor a withdrawal request from an end-user.

 If a broker's position has insufficient collateral he will be prevented from further B2B trades.
-Frequent broker-initiated settlements can prevent that situation.&#x20;
+Frequent broker-initiated settlements can prevent that situation.

 #### State Channel